 - A Base Grant for each local education agency ("LEA").
 The Base Grants are based on four uniform, grade-span base rates.
-For Fiscal Year 2021-2022, the LCFF provided to school districts and charter schools a Target Base Grant, per unit of ADA, for each grade span as follows: (i) \$8,935 for grades K-3; (ii) \$8,215 for grades 4-6; (iii) \$8,458 for grades 7-8; and (iv) \$10.057 for grades 9-12.
-The Base Grants for grades K-3 and 9-12 include adjustments of 10.4% and 2.6%, respectively, to cover the costs of class size reduction in early grades and support college and career readiness programs in high schools.
+For Fiscal Year 2023-2024, the LCFF provided to school districts and charter schools a Target Base Grant, per unit of ADA, for each grade span as follows: (i) \$10,951 for grades TK-3; (ii) \$10,069 for grades 4-6; (iii) \$10,367 for grades 7-8; and (iv) \$12,327 for grades 9-12.
+The Base Grants for grades TK-3 and 9-12 include adjustments of 10.4% and 2.6%, respectively, to cover the costs of class size reduction in early grades and support college and career readiness programs in high schools.
 School districts serving students in grades K-3 must maintain an average class enrollment of 24 or fewer students in grades K-3 at each school site in order to continue receiving the adjustment to the K-3 Base Grant.
+The Base Grant for Fiscal Year 2023-2024 includes a cost-of-living adjustment of 8.22% in Fiscal Year 2023-2024.
+See "State Funding of Education-2023-24 State Budget" below.
 Supplemental funds derived from the adjustment to the Base Grant for grades 9-12 must be spent to advance college and career readiness goals outlined in the respective district's LCAP (as defined herein).
-The Fiscal Year 2020-2021 State budget provided for LCFF apportionment deferrals for Fiscal Year 2019-2020 and Fiscal Year 2020-2021.
-The deferrals increased to \$11 billion in Fiscal Year 2020-2021, which results in LCFF funding remaining at 2019-2020 levels in both years.
-The Fiscal Year 2020-2021 State budget also suspended the statutory LCFF COLA in Fiscal Year 2020-2021.
-However, see "---State Funding of Education----2021-22 State Budget" below.
-The 2021-22 State Budget includes a compounded LCFF COLA of 4.05 %, representing a Fiscal Year 2020-2021 COLA of 2.31 % and a Fiscal Year 2021-2022 COLA of 1.7 %.
-Additionally, to help LEAs address ongoing fiscal pressures, the 2021-22 State Budget includes \$520 million Proposition 98 General Fund to provide a 1% increase in LCFF base funding.
-This discretionary increase, when combined with the compounded COLA, results in growth in the LCFF of 5.07% over Fiscal Year 2020-2021 levels.
-See also, "-State Funding of Education-Proposed 2022-23 Proposed State Budget" and "-State Funding of Education-May Revision" below. - A 20% supplemental grant ("Supplemental Grant") for the unduplicated number of English language learners, students from low-income families and foster youth, to reflect the increased costs associated with educating those students. - A concentration grant add-on ("Concentration Grant") equal to 50% of a LEA's Base Grant, based on the number of English language learners, students from low-income families and foster youth served by the LEA that comprise more than 55% of enrollment.
-However, the 2021-22 State Budget includes an ongoing increase to the LCFF concentration grant of \$1.1 billion Proposition 98 General Fund, increasing the concentration grant from 50 to 65 percent of the LCFF base grant.
-See "-State Funding of Education-2021-22 State Budget" below. - For certain school districts that would have received greater funding levels under the prior revenue limit system, LCFF provides for a permanent economic recovery target ("ERT") that is intended to ensure that almost every LEA receives at least their pre-recession funding level, adjusted for inflation, at full implementation of the LCFF.
-At full implementation, LEA's receive the greater if the Base Grant or the ERT.
+Notwithstanding the foregoing, the actual amount of funding allocated to Base Grants is subject to the discretion of the State. - A 20% supplemental grant ("Supplemental Grant") for the unduplicated number of English language learners, students from low-income families and foster youth, to reflect the increased costs associated with educating those students.
+Notwithstanding the foregoing, the actual amount of funding allocated to the Supplemental Grants is subject to the discretion of the State. - An additional concentration grant add-on ("Concentration Grant") equal to 65% of a LEA's Base Grant, based on the number of English language learners, students from low-income families and foster youth served by the LEA that comprise more than 55% of enrollment.
+Notwithstanding the foregoing, the actual amount of funding allocated to Concentration Grants is subject to the discretion of the State. - For certain school districts that would have received greater funding levels under the prior revenue limit system, LCFF provides for a permanent economic recovery target ("ERT") that is intended to ensure that almost every LEA receives at least their pre-recession funding level, adjusted for inflation, at full implementation of the LCFF.
+At full implementation, LEA's receive the greater of the Base Grant or the ERT.